goodness065/my-quiz-app/README.md

 Before you begin, ensure you have met the following requirements:

-- Node.js and npm (or Yarn) installed on your system.
+- Node.js and yarn installed on your system.

 ### Installation